All Episodes

 Really?

-And sure enough it would fluctuate back and forth.
+And sure enough, it would fluctuate back and forth.

 We could start to predict the fields with this simple setup.

-So I followed my friend around with this meter and sure enough it registered every time he
+So I followed my friend around with this meter, and sure enough, it's registered every time he said he could feel this thing with his hand.

 He called it slippery.

-It's like a slippery feeling, yeah.
+It's like a slippery feeling.

 Oh, that's really odd.